3D Laser Scanning Frequently Asked Questions

 Almost any project that requires as-built information can benefit from a laser scanning survey.
 Talk with our experts and start your 3D laser scanning survey project today.

-What is the Difference Between a Design Model and As-Built Model?
+What is the Difference Between a Design Intent and As-Built Model?

 DESIGN INTENT – deliverables will be shown as a "best fit" to the point cloud working within customary standards, such as walls being modeled 90 degrees perpendicular to the floor, pipes and conduit modeled straight, floors and ceilings modeled horizontal, and steel members modeled straight.
 This will produce cleaner 2D drawings and will allow for easier dimensioning of the scan area.
 The deliverables will not exactly follow the scan data to maintain design intent standards.
 The majority of clients will want this option for their deliverables.

 AS-BUILTS – deliverables will be shown as close as possible to actual field capture.
 If walls are out of plumb, pipes and conduit show sag, floors and ceilings are unlevel, steel members show camber, etc., this will be reflected in the model.
 This will produce reality-capture deliverables, but 2D drawings may show “crooked” or out of plumb lines, floors will be sloped or contoured, steel members may show camber, twisting or impact damage.
 Dimensioning will not be as easy due being out of plumbness/levelness, etc. This option should be used when the exact conditions of the scan area is imperative.
 Clients using the data for fabrication, forensic analysis, bolt hole patterns, camber/sag/deformation analysis, and similar needs would require this option.